iPhone 8 And iOS 11 Release Date As Early As June At WWDC17

-Announcement and release date for the iPhone 8 and iOS 11 could come much sooner than we expected.
-Apple announces WWDC17 dates this June, and great big news are sure in store.
+An announcement and release date for the iPhone 8 and iOS 11 could come much sooner than we expected.
+Apple announces WWDC17 dates this June, and big news is sure in store.

-Speculations have been abound for the iPhone 8 since 2017 opened and so much is expected from this newest iPhone.
-We heard about the radical design changes that’s coming for the iPhone, and in fact we have unearthed some papers and patent filings that prove Apple has revolutionary design getting developed behind the curtains.
+Speculations have been abundant for the iPhone 8 since 2017 opened and so much is expected from this newest iPhone.
+We heard about the radical design changes coming for the iPhone, and in fact, we have unearthed some papers and patent filings that prove Apple has a revolutionary design being developed behind the curtains.
 We also heard about the impending goodbye of the Touch ID and got an interesting peak at facial recognition and iris scanning.
-We have heard about the iPhone 8 completely ditching the wires and improving even more its waterproof features.
+We have heard about the iPhone 8 completely ditching the wires and further improving its waterproof features.

 But all of these are just details.
 What we really want to know, and what we really have to know is: when is this all coming?